opentensor/developer-docs/docs/glossary.md

 ### Subtensor

-A Bittensor object that handles interactions with the Subtensor blockchain, whether it is a local, testchain, or mainchain.

-### Subtensor Blockchain

-The underlying blockchain technology of the Bittensor network that records transactions, rankings, and the distribution of rewards.
+[Subtensor](https://github.com/opentensor/subtensor) is Bittensor's layer 1 blockchain based on substrate (now PolkadotSDK).
+This serves Bittensor as a system of record for transactions and rankings, and it operates Yuma Consensus, by which the distribution of rewards is computed and distributed.

+The Bittensor SDK offers the [`bittensor.core.subtensor`](pathname:///python-api/html/autoapi/bittensor/core/subtensor/index.html) module to handle Subtensor blockchain interactions.

 ### Sudo